git-of-aj/get-licease-ready-/readme.md

 2. All License Procedure and cost - https://www.microsoft.com/en-us/licensing/default
 3. M365 - https://learn.microsoft.com/en-us/training/paths/m365-licensing-service-support/
 4. Help Center (all docs etc for licence) - https://www.microsoft.com/licensing/docs/view/Customer-Resources?lang=1

+## some ITAM TOOLS
+1. **Microsoft Endpoint Configuration Manager (SCCM)**: This Microsoft product allows you to manage software licenses, including those for Microsoft products, within your organization.

+2. **ServiceNow Software Asset Management**: ServiceNow offers a comprehensive IT asset management solution, including license management for Microsoft and other software.

+3. **Snow Software**: Snow specializes in software asset management and can help you track and manage Microsoft licenses and compliance.

+4. **Flexera Software Asset Management**: Flexera offers a range of IT asset management solutions, including software license management for Microsoft products.

+5. **License Dashboard**: This software provides license management and optimization, including support for Microsoft licenses.